What is a theory? Theories exist to explain phenomena, and the theoretical framework is the structure that supports a theory of a research study.

-The theoretical framework is an important aspect in the research process.
-When students request examples of theoretical framework nursing to understand the nature of the framework, they see that it is the answer to a couple of basic questions – ‘what is the problem’ and ‘why is your particular approach feasible’.
+The theoretical framework is an important aspect of the research process.
+When students request examples of theoretical framework nursing to understand the nature of the framework, they see that it is the answer to a couple of basic questions -‘what is the problem’ and ‘why is your particular approach feasible’.

-There are different types of theoretical framework which are likened to a lens for examining a topic.
+Different types of theoretical frameworks are likened to a lens for examining a topic.
 There are different lenses – social theories or economic theories for instance – all used to define concepts and explain phenomena.

 The theoretical framework will explain the key concepts in your research and discuss relevant theories based on a literature review.

 A framework will give your research a sound scientific basis and give it direction, allowing you to explain your findings.